colejarczyk/doc/userguide/customers/profile_details/details/agreements.rst

 Agreements
 ==========

-**Agreements** section is a list of consents and include information about their acceptance by customer.
+**Agreements** section is a list of consents and includes information about their acceptance by customer.
 If the customer has accepted the agreement, the checkbox in the name record is marked.

 .. image:: /userguide/_images/agreements_ok.png
    :alt:   Agreements